 2. Worsening Speech and Communication Issues

-After an event like this, many individuals struggle with aphasia (difficulty speaking or understanding language).
-If communication was improving but starts to decline, it could be a sign of cognitive or neurological issues.
+After an event like this, many individuals experience aphasia (difficulty speaking or understanding language).
+If communication had been getting better but then starts to worsen, it could indicate cognitive or neurological concerns.

 Warning signs: